EU AI Act · Regulation (EU) 2024/1689

 See how EU AI Act governance fits your organisation

-Talk to us about Code Scan AI Governance mode (available today) and how the AI System Register with deterministic classify-back, FRIA Article 27, and the 30 Member-State conformity templates — available as an opt-in module — apply to the systems you actually deploy.
+Start with the systems you actually deploy and the GDPR evidence you already maintain.
+Talk to us about Code Scan AI Governance mode (available today) and the AI System Register and conformity templates available on opt-in (early access).